A leg to stand on

 Digital photography allows for much more control and many clients fully expect to benefit from that control.
 They want their executive portrait to have the polish of a magazine cover, their office interiors to look like the pictures in an architecture brochure, and their events to look like a well-lit stage play.

 Just to toot my own horn: last month, I spent a lot of time post-processing a building exterior photo which was intended for a company’s web site.
-The client liked it so much that they had it printed and framed to hang in their boardroom.
+The client liked the photo so much that they had it printed and framed to hang in their boardroom.

 Quality photography is not only good for the client’s business, it’s also good for the photographer’s.